Customerly/Customerly-iOS-SDK/README.md

 - iOS 9.0+
 - Xcode 9+
-- Swift 3.2, Swift 4 or Objective-C
+- Swift 4 or Objective-C

 ## CocoaPods

-To use the Customerly SDK we recommend to use Cocoapods 1.2.0 or later
+To use the Customerly SDK we recommend to use Cocoapods 1.3.1 or later

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: